 Parity is a means of adding extra data, so that if one of the bits of data is deleted, it can be recreated from the parity.
 For example, suppose a binary halfword consists of the bits 1011.
 The total number of '1's in the halfword is odd, so we make the parity bit a 1.
 The halfword then becomes 10111.
 Suppose the third bit is lost, the halfword is then 10?11.
 We know from the last bit that there should be an odd number of '1's, the number of recognisable '1's is even, so the missing but must be a '1'.
 This is a very simplistic explanation, in practice, disk parity is calculated on blocks of data using XOR hardware functions.
 The advantage of parity is that it is possible to recover data from errors.
 The disadvantage is that more storage space is required.
 In enterprise disk subsystems, backup disks called 'dynamic spares' are kept ready, so that when a disk is lost, a dynamic spare disk is automatically swapped in and the faulty disk is rebuilt from the remaining data and the parity data.

-The gif below illustrates the RAID5 write overhead.
-If a block of data on a RAID5 disk is updated, then all the unchanged data blocks from the RAID stripe have to be read back from the disks, then new parity calculated before the new data block and new parity block can be written out.
-This means that a RAID5 write operation requires 4 IOs.
+If a block of data on a RAID5 disk is updated, then in the worst case, all the unchanged data blocks from the RAID stripe have to be read back from the disks, then new parity calculated before the new data block and new parity block can be written out.
+This means that a RAID5 write operation can require 2 data fetches.
 The performance impact is usually masked by a large subsystem cache.

-As Nat Makarevitch pointed out, more efficient RAID-5 implementations hang on to the original data and use that to generate the parity according to the formula new-parity = old-data XOR new-data XOR old-parity.
-If the old data block is retained in cache, and it often is, then this just requires one extra IO to fetch the old parity.
-Worst case it will require to read two extra data blocks, not four.
+More efficient RAID-5 implementations hang on to the original data and use that to generate the parity according to the formula new-parity = old-data XOR new-data XOR old-parity.
+If the old data block is retained in cache, and it often is, then this just requires one extra fetch for the old parity.

 The problem with RAID6 is that there is no standard method of implementation; every manufacturer has their own method.
 In fact there are two distinct architectures, RAID6 P+Q and RAID6 DP.